Edmund Phelps On Innovation, Prosperity, & The Good Life

 Do you think this represents a broad cultural shift in how we view our relationship with work?

 Edmund Phelps: One of the biggest factors in our cultural attitudes toward work can be seen in the trauma of the Great Depression, which led to a craving for increased job security.
 The ideal role after such an intense period of scarcity was to become a company man.
-These kinds of social and cultural attitudes take a few decades to really set in, though.
+These kinds of social and cultural attitudes take a few decades to really set in though.

-I think the biggest recent change is new technologies that have made work more physically isolated, especially in the past five years since COVID.
-Many young people now work from home, which has been endlessly discussed.
-Whether this trend can continues or reverses is, of course, undetermined.
-If we think about what is more likely to provide adventure, autonomy, and fulfilling experiences, I can't imagine it sitting in front of your lap at home all day.
+If we think about what is more likely to provide adventure, autonomy, and fulfilling experiences, I can't imagine it’s sitting in front of your laptop at home all day.
 It's also probably not sitting in an office doing the same work, which is part of what started to numb people in the seventies.

 Hayek talks about how even the lowest ranking employees possess unique knowledge about their job.
-This can be a valuable source of innovation and problem solving for specific industries, which benefit benefit us all when implemented and allow us to reward those low ranking employees in an outsized way if they contribute something worthwhile.
-In entrenched industries, regulatory capture, and extensive lobbying efforts protect incumbents from newcomers, or resist innovations that might disrupt their current jobs?
-If every existing job and enterprise is protected, how can an innovator break into the market with a better product?
+This can be a valuable source of innovation and problem solving for specific industries, which benefit us all when implemented and allow us to reward those low-ranking employees in an outsized way if they contribute something worthwhile.

 In a dynamic economy, workers are partners in innovation.

-In a stagnating economy, they are told to themselves they are told or themselves believe that innovation is a threat instead of being brought along and re re retrained to themselves become the new workforce, so to spoo so to speak, to assist with the next stage of technological development.
+In a stagnating economy, they are told to believe that innovation is a threat, instead of being brought along and retrained to themselves become the new workforce, to assist with the next stage of technological development.

 - - - - - - -